Yashodhanpatil123/DFIR-Labs/Crack the hash/Readme.md

 ---

 ## 🎯 Objectives
-There are two levels in this room
+- There are two levels in this room
-Level 1 - Can be easily solved using online decrypters

-Levl 2 - need Hashcat and some github hashcrackers tools
+-Level 1 - Can be easily solved using online decrypters -Levl 2 - need Hashcat and some github hashcrackers tools